In Android Studio's Layout Editor, you can quickly build layouts by dragging widgets into a

 Corresponding to the numbers in figure 3, the buttons available are as follows:

-- Design and blueprint: Select how you'd like to view your layout in the
+- Design and blueprint: Select how you'd like to view your

 Tip: You can toggle between these views by pressing B.